Sweet, tangy, caramelized, and savory all-in-one dish.

 - Stores well in a glass container and can be refrigerated for up to a month.

-- If it is too thick, warm over low heat until syrupy again
+- If it is too thick, warm over low heat until it is syrupy again

 - My suggestion: Make a larger batch than the recipe calls for if you need a lot of it, or halve it.
 Always excellent on Caprese salad.

-Cooking tips and step by step to make this fabulous side dish
+Cooking tips and step-by-step instructions to make this fabulous side dish

-- Select Brussels sprouts that are all of the same sizes.
+- Select Brussels sprouts that are all of the exact sizes.
 This will prevent undercooking the larger one and burning the smaller sprouts.
-It does not matter if they are placed in the baking dish cut side up or not as you will turn them halfway thru cooking.
+It does not matter if they are placed in the baking dish cut side up or not as you will turn them halfway through cooking.

 - Remove the bottom end and some of the outer leaves if needed.

-- Always bake your Brussels sprout at high temperatures.
+- Always bake your Brussels sprouts at high temperatures.
 This will avoid soggy sprouts.

-- The fat, either from oil or bacon, will remove some of the bitterness and a hot oven will bring out the best of your Brussels Sprouts for you to enjoy.
+- The fat, either from oil or bacon, will remove some bitterness, and a hot oven will bring out the best Brussels Sprouts for you to enjoy.

 - Spread the Brussels sprouts evenly in a single layer on a baking sheet, avoiding overcrowding.

 - One helpful hint is that you can assemble the roasted Brussels sprouts and bacon the night before.
-Simply cover the baking sheet and put them in the refrigerator until you are ready to cook them.
-During the holiday, this small tip will come on handy.
+Cover the baking sheet and put them in the refrigerator until you are ready to cook them.
+During the holiday, this small tip will come in handy.

 Brussels sprouts with bacon and shallots